saleae/SaleaeSocketApi/README.md

-Starting January 4 2022, Saleae has released a new hardware revision of our Logic Pro 16 devices.
-These new units are not compatible with the legacy Logic 1.x software, and require the latest version of the Logic 2 software, available [here](https://www.saleae.com/downloads/).
-We are working toward a solution for automation users who are still using the Logic 1.x software.
-If you have already purchased new Logic Pro 16 devices after the date mentioned above, or plan to order new units for use with the Logic 1.x automation API, please contact us for details [here](https://contact.saleae.com/hc/en-us/requests/new).
-Users can check their hardware revision with the instructions [here](https://support.saleae.com//faq/technical-faq/how-to-find-your-devices-hardware-revision).

 # Saleae Socket API C# Wrapper and Example Projects

 This example was created with Visual Studio 2013 and targets the Microsoft .NET 4.5 runtime.